PartnershipOnAI/safelife/README.md

 ## Running the environment

-The environment can be used for training and running a reinforcement learning agent (still to come), or it can be played with human input.
+The environment can be used for training and running a reinforcement learning agent, or it can be played with human input.
 To install, run

     python3 setup.py install

-or just install the requirements (`pip3 install -r requirements.txt`) and move the `safelife` folder to somewhere where your python executable can find it (i.e., just keep this as your working directory).
+If you'd like to install in the current directory, instead run

+    pip3 install -r requirements.txt
+    python3 setup.py build --build-lib .

+which will compile the `speedups.so` extension and place it in the `safelife` folder.

 ### Playing as a human